-The manuscripts submitted to INTERMESTIC should be an original one that never been published before.

 -The manuscript should consist of: title, abstract (in Bahasa and English), introduction, body (including subheadings), conclusion, and reference.

--Title should be brief and clear, no more than 14 words for Bahasa Indonesia or 10 words for English, all caps, Times New Roman 14 pt, bold, centered.
+-The title should be brief and clear, no more than 14 words for Bahasa Indonesia or 10 words for English, all caps, Times New Roman 14 pt, bold, centered.

 -Author(s)’ name should be without an academic degree or an indication of position and rank, 12 pt.